Nissan Bluebird: 310/311/312 series

+The 311 and 312 were updated stylistically as well, with redesigned grilles, taillights, and interiors.
+The original model had small, half-moon shaped lights which garnered the car the nickname "persimmon seed"; these were replaced by larger, more squared off units with a separate, amber turn signal section.

 Styling tended to mimic larger American cars.
 A very small number did make it to the United States.
+In the US, this generation was referred to as the Bluebird or simply Sedan.
 This generation of Bluebird became one of the first Japanese cars to be sold in significant numbers in Europe, after Finland fully opened its doors to automobile imports in mid-1962.
 700 were brought in, and by the time the 410-series had arrived, Datsun had passed SAAB and Triumph in registrations.
 Although not very fast, the sturdy Datsun was well-suited to the rugged Finnish roads of the time.

 410/411 series

 In September 1963, Nissan brought the Bluebird up-to-date with boxier styling (by Pininfarina), resembling European designs, particularly the Lancia Fulvia.
 The 410 was built from 1964 to 1967.
-The appearance appears to have had an influence on Nissan's first V8-powered Nissan President in 1965, and the Nissan Sunny in 1966.

 This generation Bluebird was introduced in time for the 1964 Summer Olympics as Nissan wanted to offer an all new, modern appearance in time for the games.
+The 410 Bluebird was Nissan's first car of a full unibody design.

 Two basic models were built: 410 (1964–1965) with a combination rear lamp set consisting of round and rectangular lenses, and 411 (1965–1967), which featured the same combination rear lamp set as the earlier 410 through 1966, changing to higher mounted rectangular tail light sets for 1967.
 On both, the rear direction indicators were red or amber, according to market – New Zealand, which allows either, took the 410 with both and the 411 with red only.
 This Bluebird was one of the first Japanese car lines assembled in New Zealand, initially imported under a tariff/duty arrangement allowing 300 cars a year (the so-called '300 Club') with CKD kits built up by Motor Holdings at Mount Wellington in Auckland.
 The 410 series sedan and station wagon plus a light delivery van was assembled in South Africa at a factory in Rosslyn Pretoria.
 These cars were all in CKD format.

 A sporting model, the Bluebird SS, was launched in Japan in March 1964, with a tuned 1.2 L engine.
 The SS was originally available only in a four-door configuration (MTK), but a two-door (RTK) joined about a year later.
 Two versions of the SS were built: the DP410-MTK/RTK and the DP411-MTK/RTK.
 The DP410 was powered by a 71 PS version of the 1.2 L Nissan E-1 engine.
 The 78 PS double-carburetted version of the J13 powered the DP411.
 All SS models were equipped with a four-speed manual transmission.